askedrelic/asktherelic.com/_posts/2011-08-16-journal-for-work.markdown

     I found [work_log](https://github.com/fabrik42/work_log), a Ruby script
     more oriented for tracking time.
 I got some good ideas for how the CLI interface should work, but this program didn't quite solve my problem.

+    There are existing blogging solutions, but a blog is heavy-weight and mostly something you manage through the web.
+I prefer KISS and keeping things on the console.

 3. Then I rolled my own!